johnhenry/jsxpress/readme.md

 Notice the __renderat__ attribute.
 It's set to '/', which means that the given component will render at the root of your application.
 If you were to leave this out, you application would not render.

 If you wanted to have a choice between pages, you could put two element with the __renderat__ attribute set side by side.
-Since you react requires adjacent components to be nexted, you'll have to wrap them in another element, but as long as it doesn't have a __renderat__ attribute, it won't render.
+Since you react requires adjacent components to be nested, you'll have to wrap them in another element, but as long as it doesn't have a __renderat__ attribute, it won't render.

 ```js
 app.get('*', jsXpress(